IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDecomposition.md

      * We anticipate adding an `:: STM IsAlert` field to the `BlockFetchConsensusInterface` record.

+     * In particular, this flag can indicate that the Network Layer can "relax" with regards to its set of peers.
+When we're catching up, the Network Layer needs to take all sorts of precautions (eg higher valency) to ensure we have at least one peer offering the honest chain.
+This distinction is more severe than but similar to the existing `FetchModeBulkSync` versus `FetchModeDeadline` distinction.

   * clock skew in relation to DoS attacks (Section 21.5.3)

       * The `Left PastHorizonException{} -> retry` forecast case in CS client